-SWMS was founded in 2014 by a group of women at Woods Hole Oceanographic Institute (WHOI) and is now run by volunteer early-career scientists based around the US .
+SWMS was founded in 2014 by a group of women at the Woods Hole Oceanographic Institute (WHOI) and is now run by volunteer early-career scientists based around the US .

 What We Do:

 SWMS holds an annual fall symposium that brings members from around New England together.
 We try to dedicate equal time to pure science and discussion of women’s issues.
 Read about our past symposia here.

-We are also in the process of planning our first spring symposium, which will be hosted by our URI chapter and will focus on mentoring and undergraduate participation in marine science.
+We will be holding our first ever spring symposium in March!
+The symposium will be hosted by our URI chapter, with a focus on mentoring and undergraduate participation in marine science.

 Our first local chapter was established in 2016 at the University of Rhode Island.
 We have a blog post about their group here.
 We also have several other chapters around the US – check out the map below!

 Are you interested in starting a SWMS chapter at your institution?
 We have more information available on our Chapters page.

 For periodic updates about SWMS and the research our members do, check out our blog.